opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 #### JDK

-OpenSearch builds using Java 11 at a minimum, using the [Temurin/Adoptium](https://adoptium.net/temurin/releases/) distribution.
-This means you must have a JDK 11 installed with the environment variable `JAVA_HOME` referencing the path to Java home for your JDK 11 installation, e.g. `JAVA_HOME=/usr/lib/jvm/jdk-11`.
-This is configured in [buildSrc/build.gradle](buildSrc/build.gradle) and [distribution/tools/java-version-checker/build.gradle](distribution/tools/java-version-checker/build.gradle).
+OpenSearch recommends building with the [Temurin/Adoptium](https://adoptium.net/temurin/releases/) distribution.
+JDK 11 is the minimum supported, and JDK-23 is the newest supported.
+You must have a supported JDK installed with the environment variable `JAVA_HOME` referencing the path to Java home for your JDK installation, e.g. `JAVA_HOME=/usr/lib/jvm/jdk-21`.

 Download Java 11 from [here](https://adoptium.net/releases.html?variant=openjdk11).